 The remainder of the day will be at leisure before we meet up again for a Farewell Dinner at a local restaurant.
 (Overnight Taormina) BD

-Participants travelling on the ASA ‘designated’ flight will transfer to Catania airport in the early morning.
+Participants travelling on the ASA ‘designated’ flight will transfer to Catania airport in the morning (flight AZ1710 departing Catania for Rome at 1015hrs).
 Alternatively, you may wish to extend your stay in Italy.
 Please contact ASA if you require further assistance.
 B